 Rebooting Spider-Man for the sixteenth movie in Marvel’s Cinematic Universe required a concept art department of the highest caliber.
 The second Spider-Man reboot, Spider-Man: Homecoming sees fan-favorite, Peter Parker, put his spider senses to the test to defeat his nemesis, the Vulture.
 Led by Head of Visual Development, Ryan Meinerding, Marvel Studios’ Art Department was responsible for the visual development of the costumes, characters, vehicles, environments, and props, that contribute to keeping Marvel’s Cinematic Universe the highest-grossing film franchise of all time.

-Joining Ryan Meinerding at the Gnomon School of VFX on October 14th will be concept artists Phil Saunders, Rodney Fuentebella, Paul Ozzimo, and Alexander Mandradjiev.
+Joining Ryan Meinerding at the Gnomon on October 14th will be concept artists Phil Saunders, Rodney Fuentebella, Paul Ozzimo, and Alexander Mandradjiev.
 Go behind the scenes of Spider-Man: Homecoming with Marvel Studios: explore the early designs, detailing, and visual development of the Spider-Man and Vulture characters and suits; see the color scheme stages that Iron Man’s Mark XLVII went through; plus, discover the concept art behind supervillain Shocker and enjoy insightful keyframe illustrations from the artists.
 Whether you’re an aspiring or professional artist or a fan of the Marvel Universe, the event will be packed with visuals and insights you won’t see elsewhere.

 The event is free and attendance is RSVP only, with seating offered on a first-come-first-served basis.
 Due to the anticipated popularity of this event, we advise arriving in good time to avoid disappointment.
 This event will not be recorded or Livestreamed.